wireapp/wire-docs/src/how-to/administrate/kubernetes/upgrade-cluster/index.rst

 .. warning::

     For an in-place upgrade, it is *NOT* recommended to go straight to the latest Kubernetes version.
-Instead, one should upgrade step by step to each minor version.
+Instead, one should upgrade step by step between each minor version.

 Manually